olegasivakov/ep-2/README.md

 ### Project plan

-Our target is to learn ethereum node to:
+Our target is to teach the ethereum node to:
 - receive and parse ISO 15022/20022 and MT messages,
 - translate it to transaction pre-validating one (and encrypt it?),
 - split standartized data to tx body and tx data intended for smart contracts,